IBM/db2sock-ibmi/ILE-PROC/README.md

 The conventional toolkit interface will support arguments/parameters pass by reference "as is".
-The conventional dynamic or runtime resolve and activation of PGM, SRVPGM programs typical of many toolkits is also included in this interface.
+The conventional dynamic or runtime resolve and activation of PGM, SRVPGM programs typical of many toolkits is included in this interface.
-In addition, "some" of the pass by value arguments/parameters patterns are also supported "as is".
+In addition, "some" of pass by value arguments/parameters patterns are also supported "as is".
 These will follow Call Service Program Procedure (QZRUCLSP) API.
-That is, if value arguments are all the same size, default toolkit can handle the task by simple 16 possible lengths 'pattern'.
+That is, if value arguments are all the same size, default toolkit can handle call task by simple 16 possible lengths 'pattern'.
 (Note: QZRUCLSP limits to only bin(4) for pass by value.
-This toolkit will take most other non-floating point sizes.).
+This toolkit will take most other non-floating point size.).

 ## unconventional toolkit

 This is an Open Source project.
 As such we are no bound by the constraints of everything comes from Rochester IBM.
 To wit, the unconventional toolkit interface will allow you to compile your specific call into this stored procedure.
-A supplemental module to 'db2proc' stored procedure named 'db2user' is included to allow you to handle any sort of call to your existing code.
+A supplemental module named 'db2user' is included to allow you to handle any sort of call to your existing code.
 Specifically, you can use techniques copied from the conventional toolkit (above).
 However, you may also include your own custom calls directly compiled into "the stored procedure driver".